syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/crop.md

 #### Handling the cropping tool

-The `ToggleCropping` method in the SfImageEditor control allows user to enable or disable the cropping region programatically, placed over the image to visually choose the area for cropping.
+The `ToggleCropping` method in the SfImageEditor control allows user to enable or disable the cropping region programmatically, placed over the image to visually choose the area for cropping.

 *	To crop the image to any desired size.